 In most cases, 9 out of 10 successful cyber attacks can be traced to a phishing attempt.
 This is according to research conducted by PhishMe.

 After sending 40 million simulated phishing emails to about 1,000 organizations, PhishMe found that 91 percent of cyber attacks start with a spear phishing email.
 Worse, these attacks are on the rise.

-13. 92 percent of malware is delivered via email.
+13. A staggering 92 percent of malware is delivered via email.

 Email is a top contender when it comes to cyber attacks, and in line with PhishMe’s study above, according to Verizon’s 2018 Breach Investigations Report, email is responsible for 92 percent of malware.